top of page

 2021

-The surface of the work is nothing more than a group of letters that "explain" "that" and "existence", or traces of a series of signs of the times.
-In the exhibition, the spatial arrangement, works, and illusions related to the space-time domain will be verified.
-Any trace on the wall is a title oracle of "existence", and it is nothing more than a landscape of all systems, chains, relationships, and explanations.
+The surface of the work is nothing more than a group of characters that "explain" "existence," or traces of continuous time symbols.
+In the exhibition, the illusion between the spatial arrangement, the work, and the physical evidence related to the space-time domain is verified.
+On the wall, any trace is a prophetic declaration of "existence," and nothing more than a landscape of all systems, chains, relationships, and explanations.

 The work is constant ONGOING "thread" makings.
 All is from the same source, but with different aspect of life.
 His early works were exhibited in his solo show at Exit Art, NY in 1989, and following solo exhibition "SUTRA" at ICA Philadelphia, in 1990.